KhurrumA/Group-Project/README.md

 ### Clone the Repository Locally

-To clone this repository to your local machine and perform basic operations, open your terminal and run the following command:
+To clone this repository to your local machine and perform basic operations, open your terminal and run the following commands:

 ```bash
 #Clone the repository on your local machine